Tony Greenwood, Baron Greenwood of Rossendale: Political career

 Greenwood joined the Labour Party at the age of 14 and was a prospective candidate for Colchester before the war.
 He led the Labour group on Hampstead Borough Council from 1945 until 1949, and entered Parliament as member for Heywood and Radcliffe in a by-election in February 1946.
 Following boundary changes, he moved to represent Rossendale in 1950.
 He was vice-chairman of the Parliamentary Labour Party in 1950–51, and was in the Shadow Cabinet from 1951 to 1952 and from 1955 to 1960.
-He also served on the party's National Executive Committee from 1954 to 1960 and became the first Chair of Labour Friends of Israel in 1957.
+He also served on the party's National Executive Committee from 1954 to 1970, and became the first Chair of Labour Friends of Israel in 1957.

-Greenwood was the left wing challenger to Hugh Gaitskell in the 1961 leadership election when he received the support of just over a quarter of the Labour MPs.
-He served successively from 1964 to 1969 as Secretary of State for the Colonies, Minister of Overseas Development and Minister for Housing and Local Government in Harold Wilson's governments.
+Greenwood was a staunch Bevanite on the left wing of the Labour Party, he was also a staunch supporter of the Campaign for Nuclear Disarmament and participated in the Aldermaston March in 1958.
+He frequently challenged the party leader Hugh Gaitskell on defence policy, and in October 1960, he resigned from the shadow cabinet in protest at Gaitskell's refusal to honour the unilateralist vote at the party conference.
+He was the left-wing challenger to Hugh Gaitskell in the 1961 leadership election when he received the support of just over a quarter of the Labour MPs.
+He backed Harold Wilson for the leadership in the 1963 leadership election following the death of Gaitskell, which Wilson won, and Wilson owed him a favour for not standing himself and splitting the left-wing vote.

+In government

+When Labour entered government following the 1964 general election under Wilson, he served in the cabinet from 1964 to 1969, firstly as Secretary of State for the Colonies.
 As Colonial Secretary, he took forward the detachment of the Chagos Islands from the territory of Mauritius and the creation by Order in Council of a British Indian Ocean Territory (BIOT) to facilitate the establishment of an American military base on the island of Diego Garcia.
+In 1965 he was moved to become Minister of Overseas Development, and the following year he became Minister for Housing and Local Government, in which he oversaw a record 400,000 houses built during 1966-67.
+In October 1969 he was dropped from the cabinet when his housing ministry was placed under the expanded Department of Local Government and Regional Planning headed by Anthony Crosland.

+In 1970 Wilson offered him the chairmanship of the Commonwealth Development Corporation, and Greenwood resigned from his seat in anticipation.
+However, Labour lost the 1970 general election and the new Conservative prime minister, Edward Heath, rescinded the appointment.
+This was the effective end of his front-line political career.

 On 22 September 1970, Greenwood was created a life peer as Baron Greenwood of Rossendale, of East Mersea, in the County of Essex.
 From 1977 to 1979 he was Chairman of the House of Lords Select Committee on the European Communities and Principal Deputy Chairman of Committees.